ksruthi1992/park/parking-report.md

 **UC-6: NavigateToLot** User chooses to use navigation to reach the parking space.

 **UC-7: GetPastData** User access data information showing expected trends of occupancy per parking lot.

+**UC-8: Enter Scheduer** User can create a schedule of destinations based on weekly calendar so that the system can suggest parking lots.

+**UC-9: SuggestLots** System suggests parking lots by available number of spots and users scheduled destination.

+**

 ## Traceability Table ##